TimZoet/SOL-manual/modules/core/render_pass.rst

 Render Pass
 ===========

-The :code:`VulkanRenderPass` manages the lifetime of a :code:`VkRenderPass`.
+The :code:`sol::VulkanRenderPass` manages the lifetime of a :code:`VkRenderPass`.
 The most important creation parameter is of course its layout.
 For this there is the :code:`VulkanRenderPassLayout`, which is created independently and can be reused.
 Through the layout all attachments, subpasses and their dependencies are defined.